shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 - `!today` - Check if there are any contests happening today
 - `!tomorrow` - Check if there are any contests scheduled for tomorrow
 - `!atcoder` - Show upcoming AtCoder contests specifically (looking ahead 60 days)
-- `!setup-reminders` - Manually set up contest reminders
 - `!health` - Check the bot's connection status to various services
 - `!help` - Show a list of available commands

+### Admin Commands (requires admin role)

+- `!admin` - Show available admin commands
+- `!setup-reminders` - Manually set up contest reminders
+- `!refresh-contests` - Force refresh contest data and update reminders
+- `!status` - Show detailed bot status and scheduled reminders

 ## How It Works